Isabella I of Jerusalem: Hattin and the Third Crusade

 Saladin imposed a crushing defeat on the united army of the Kingdom of Jerusalem in the Battle of Hattin on 4 July 1187.
-King Guy and Humphrey, the husbands of half-sisters Queen Sibylla and Isabella, were among those captured on the battlefield.
+King Guy and Humphrey were among those captured on the battlefield.
 Before long, Saladin's troops seized most towns and fortresses of the kingdom, with Jerusalem capitulating on 2 October.
-Isabella and her mother-in-law went to plead with Saladin for the release of Humphrey; with them came Sibylla, who interceded on Guy's behalf.
+Isabella and her mother-in-law went to plead with Saladin for Humphrey's release; with them came Queen Sibylla, who interceded on Guy's behalf.
 Imad al-Din al-Isfahani, a Muslim scholar in service to Saladin, recounts that Isabella was desperate to recover Humphrey.

 Of all the Frankish towns, only Tyre held out against Saladin.
 Its defense was commanded by Conrad of Montferrat, the brother of Sibylla's first husband, William.
 At the urging of Pope Gregory VIII, European rulers started preparing for the Third Crusade-a new attempt to reconquer Palestine for Christendom.
 Conrad regarded himself as worthier of rule than Guy.
-He refused to allow Guy and Sibylla to enter Tyre in mid-1189, at which point Guy assembled a meagre army in Antioch and laid siege to Acre.
-Guy and Sibylla were joined at Acre by Isabella; her husband, Humphrey; her stepfather, Balian; and her mother, Maria.
+He refused to allow Guy and Sibylla to enter Tyre in mid-1189.
+At that point, Guy assembled a meagre army in Antioch and laid siege to Acre.
+Isabella and Humphrey, together with her mother and stepfather, joined Guy and Sibylla at Acre.
 Sibylla died in late 1190 along with her and Guy's daughters.
 Guy's opponents argued that he had only been king by marriage and that his kingship thus lapsed with Sibylla's death.

-The deaths of Sibylla and her daughters made Isabella the heir to the kingdom, but Guy insisted that he could not be disposed of it because he had been crowned king.
-Isabella's husband, Humphrey, was Guy's friend and therefore refused to challenge him for kingship.
-Conrad of Montferrat held such ambitions, however, and approached Isabella's mother with the proposal to marry Isabella.
+The deaths of Sibylla and her daughters made Isabella the heir to the kingdom, but Guy insisted that he could not be dispossessed of it because he had been crowned king.
+Humphrey was Guy's friend and therefore refused to challenge him for kingship.
+Conrad of Montferrat held such ambitions, however, and approached Isabella's mother, Maria, with the proposal to marry Isabella.
 The dowager queen resented Humphrey for his role in preventing her from seeing Isabella and for refusing to champion Isabella's rights against Sibylla in 1186, and so she readily allied with Conrad.
 Realizing that Isabella's chances of supplanting Guy were low with Humphrey at her side, Maria and her party (including her husband, Balian; Reynald of Sidon; and Pagan II of Haifa) abducted Isabella from her tent next to Humphrey's.
 Isabella resisted her mother's plans; she loved Humphrey, who was described in the Itinerarium peregrinorum as "more like a woman than a man", with "a gentle manner and a stammer".
 Maria insisted that if she did not leave Humphrey, Isabella "could have neither honour nor her father's kingdom".
 According to the Itinerarium, Isabella's family sequestered her so that she could not be held responsible for any wrongdoing.